transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 For this one, we'll take advantage of the fact that we're using `closures`.

-Let's pretend that we have a service that we use to check strings to make sure they don't have invalid characters (e.
-g. strings that could be used run malicious code).
+Let's pretend that we have a service that we use to check strings to make sure they don't have invalid characters (e.g. strings that could be used run malicious code).
 Imagine the service interface looks like this:

 ```go  title="pkg/services/string_checker.go"
 package services